zhoodar/notepad-app/README.md

 cd <cloned project directory/>
 docker-compose up
 ```
-### Try it
-- Now open your browser: http://localhost:4200/
+* Now open your browser: http://localhost:4200/

 ### Configuration
-The App will run with default setting, in order to adjust setting see
+The App will run with default settings, in order to adjust settings see
 `.env` file